SOS Children's Village Pakse

 Pakse is the capital of Champasak Province in the south-west of the country.
 It is located 700 km from the capital city of Vientiane, and only about 30 km east of the Lao-Thai border town of Chong Mek.

 The population has traditionally lived off agriculture, but in 2001, a bridge was built over the Mekong River nearby, and this has increased the commercial activities around the city.
 Pakse has gradually become an important tourist destination due to the surrounding natural sites.

 As a result of these new activities, the city has grown in recent years.
 In addition, because people living in the rural areas of the province are isolated and face many difficulties, many move to Pakse in search of a better future.
 This growth in population has put a strain on the city's infrastructure.
-It is estimated that around one third of households are poor.
-Poverty is mostly located in the low lying areas where there is poor drainage and inadequate waste collection, let alone adequate access to health and education.
+It is estimated that around one third of households are under pressure.
+Poverty is mostly located in the low-lying areas where there is bad drainage and inadequate waste collection, let alone adequate access to health and education.
 In addition, these areas are vulnerable to flooding, a real threat due to the city’s location at the confluence of the Mekong and Se Don rivers.